DanC2001/MTRX2700_MajorProject/README.md

       Limitations
             * Signal can only be generated within E-Clock limitations, as period and duty cycle are based on E-clock frequency (24MHz)
-            * Full range of motion of the servos is limited from 0 to 180 degrees on both pan and tilt Testing
+            * Full range of motion of the servos is limited from 0 to 180 degrees on both pan and tilt
+	    * There is some time required more the servos to mechanically move into the new position Testing
             * Attach an oscilloscope to the relevant pins on the microcontroller to see the PWM signal and check it has the correct duty cycle and period
             * Set up an LED to flash with the PWM signal (LED is on when PWM is HIGH)